tancolo/tancolo/README.md

 ### Hey there,

-## I am interested in Android and iOS development.
+## I am interested in Android, iOS and Web development.
 - 🌱 I’m currently learning everything
+- 🔭 I'm looking for a job<br>
 - 🎯 Learn, Contribute and Grow

 <br />